 Brett, as it is commonly known, is viewed as a spoilage yeast decried by tasters for causing offensive odors described as wet dog, barnyard, horse, burnt plastic or boiled cabbage.
 Many wine professionals are unaware of the research published by the University of California-Davis in 2013 following extensive analysis of Brettanomyces yeast strains and their by-products.
 The findings are presented in the form of an aroma impact wheel.
 Tasters who believe the consequences of Brett are only negative will discover that many are viewed positively; among these are aromas classified as fruity (tropical fruit, citrus), savory (nutty, smoked meat), floral (violet, rose) and woody (cedar, tobacco, graphite).

 A method, widely employed in the U.S., of calculating the dissolved solids in grape juice to determine the sugar concentration, even if sugars do not entirely account for all the solids.
 See Baumé, an alternate measurement for the same purpose preferred in Europe.

 A Sherry cask.
-Those used for a solera are called bodega butts and normally hold 36 arrobas(1 arroba = ~16 liters) or approximately 576 liters.
+Those used for a solera are called bodega butts and normally hold 36 arrobas(1 arroba = 16.67 liters) or 600 liters.
 There are as well casks of smaller and larger capacities used in Jerez.
 The casks are made of American oak.
 See bodega, solera.

 The French term for the precise, official map of vineyards which sets out their exact dimensions and borders together with ownership.
 A critical and invaluable reference when parcels are subdivided into small, irregular shapes and slivers, each owned by different proprietors, as is the case in Burgundy.
 See climat, lieu-dit.